 5. You can check any type of watch face (Normal, Low, and High color) on the emulator.
 Click the button shown below to switch watch faces:

 6. Go to Project > Run on Device to run the watch face on the target device.
 If you have not generated the Author and Distributor certificates, do so now (see the Certification section).

 To become a Gear Watch Face designer, you need two certificates:

 Both certificates can be created through the Gear Watch Designer.

 1. Open Project > Author Certificate.

-2. Select Generate a new certificate signing request to create a new certificate, and click Next.
+2. Select Generate a new certificate signing request, and click Next.

 3. Complete the required information, and press Next.

 4. Sign in using your Samsung developer account.